Crackdown on Immigrants Who Use Public Benefits Takes Effect

 Participants at a New York City roundtable said that in anticipation of the change, neighborhoods with higher immigrant populations had seen enrollment declines in the Special Supplemental Nutrition Program for Women, Infants and Children, known as WIC.
 They also urged immigrants to get legal advice on how they may be affected.

+In Boston, the Rev. Dieufort Fleurissaint said some Haitian immigrants worry that accepting benefits could keep their relatives from coming to the U.S.

+Bethany Li, of Greater Boston Legal Services, said Chinese families are passing on WIC benefits not covered by the new rules.

-The guidelinesthat aim to determine whether immigrants seeking legal residency are likely to become a government burden are part of the Trump administration's broader effort to reduce immigration, particularly among poorer people.
+The guidelinesthat aim to determine whether immigrants seeking legal residency may become a government burden are part of the Trump administration's broader effort to reduce immigration, particularly among poorer people.

-The rules that critics say amount to a “wealth test” were initially set to take effect in October but were delayed by legal challenges alleging a violation of due process under the U.S. Constitution.
-The Supreme Court last month cleared the way for the Trump administration to move forward while the legality of the rules were litigated in the courts.
+The rules that critics say amount to a “wealth test” were set to take effect in October but were delayed by legal challenges alleging a violation of due process under the U.S. Constitution.
+The Supreme Court last month cleared the way for the Trump administration to move forward while the rules were litigated in the courts.

 A 5-4 vote Friday by the high court sided with the Trump administration by lifting a last injunction covering just Illinois, giving White House adviser Stephen Miller and other hardliners a resounding win in one of their boldest attempts to limit legal immigration.